Media and Communications: Regulatory Agencies

 The Undersecretary of Telecommunications, also known as Subsecretaría de Comunicaciones (SUBTEL), regulates communication services in Chile.
 SUBTEL is in charge of creating legislation for producers as well as granting licenses, monitoring services according to regulations, resolving disputes among consumers and producers, and developing new technology to improve the telecommunications sector.
 The site provides sector reports and statistics related to the TV, telephone, and internet industry.
 Only available in Spanish.

 The Ministry of Industry and Information Technology of the People's Republic of China (MIIT) regulates IT in China by fairly allocating resources to producers, forming regulations and standards, monitoring producers' compliance with regulations, mediating disputes among consumers and operators, and developing efficient technology.
-The website provides forms for businesses to submit projects for government's approval.
+The website provides forms for businesses to submit projects for the government's approval.
 It also provides data on information technology.
 The site is only available in Chinese.

 The Communications Regulation Commission, also known as Comisión de Regulación de Comunicaciones (CRC), regulates communications by promoting fair competition, issuing regulations and permits to operators, determining standards for equipment, monitoring services, and resolving conflicts among consumers and operators.
 The site contains information about the CRC, its ongoing projects, the telecommunications industry as a whole, and citizen services.
 Recent press releases and other important notices are also available.